openinfer/cryptonets-android-lib/README.md

 - Or download and add the `*.AAR` manually from this repository.

 ### Implementation
+- Warning: all methods except the `initialization` process should be called off UI thread to avoid ANR issue.

 #### Initialization:
 - initialize the library once only in your application class